Keio Law School

 What is the term schedule?

 The fall semester runs from late September to early February.
 The spring semester runs from early April to late July.
-As there are no classes in session during the January to April timeframe, most students will enroll at Keio during the fall semester.
+As there are no classes in session during the January to April time frame, most students will enroll at Keio during the fall semester.
 Fall English language courses are scheduled to end by late December.
 Students in Japanese language courses can also apply to write a final paper in December in lieu of taking the February exam.
-For more details regarding the academic calendar, click here.
+For more details, visit the academic calendar.

 Where can I get housing?